This page may contain affiliate links. Learn More.

 This dill and provolone combo along with the bacon and mustard was amazing.
 One of the best things I’ve ever made!
 Pork, green beans and potatoes.
 What could go wrong?
 Not much, but so much can go right!

-Instant pot port tenderloin casserole with potatoes and green beans
+Instant pot pork tenderloin and potatoes

 This savory pork tenderloin casserole is both hearty and delicious.
 It's full of flavor and has veggies too.
 The potatoes and green beans make it the ultimate one dish meal.